rhel-labs/instruqt/intro-to-databases/01-getting-started/assignment.md

     Depends on you!

-    This is an evironment without pre-planned lab content intended to be a place where you can explore a Red Hat Enterprise Linux system on a topic of your choosing.
+    This is an environment without pre-planned lab content intended to be a place where you can explore a Red Hat Enterprise Linux system on a topic of your choosing.